 In the backcountry, you’ll want to collect fallen branches from the ground.
 Do not cut live branches — this will damage the tree and they’re too wet to burn, anyways.
 Go for fallen branches that are about three inches in diameter or thinner.

-Parallel (log cabin): Parallel has a similar structure to Jenga — minus the middle pieces.
+Parallel fires have a similar structure to Jenga — minus the middle pieces.
 Place two pieces of firewood parallel to one another and a small pile of tinder and kindling between them.
 Then, place two more pieces of firewood on top of the base logs perpendicular, forming a small wall.
 Add one more perpendicular layer.
 Then, ignite the center of the pile and continue adding firewood as the fire grows.

 If you aren’t sure which style of fire to choose, consider that teepees are especially good for cooking while the star and log cabin styles are better for long-lasting fires.